cgpalmer/ms3-project-2/README.md

 <span id="featuresLeftToImplement"></span>
 ### Features Left to Implement

-Future features.
+- The date will present itself the correct way round.
-The date will present itself the correct way round.
+- Automatic email will be sent to the website managers when a report is updated/added
-Automatic email will be sent to the website managers when a report is updated/added Public can recommend categorise when adding a report rather than having to email separately.
+- Public can recommend categorise when adding a report rather than having to email separately.

-A google api will allow the locations of the features to be displayed as clusters across a map.
+- A google api will allow the locations of the features to be displayed as clusters across a map.
-People can filter incidents just by a date frame.
+- People can filter incidents just by a date frame.
-Export data as a CSV to be used on excel.
+- Export data as a CSV to be used on excel.
-Councils/ other professional bodies will be able to upload reports of discrimination via their own CSV.
+- Councils/ other professional bodies will be able to upload reports of discrimination via their own CSV.

 ___